splunk/splunk-connect-for-snmp/docs/configuration/configuring-profiles.md

 `field` part of `conditions` must fulfill the pattern `MIB-family.field`.
 Fields must represent textual value (not metric one), you can learn more about it [here](snmp-data-format.md).

-You have to explicitly define `varBinds` (not only the MIB family, but also the field to poll), so such config:
+You have to explicitly define `varBinds` (not only the MIB family but also the field to poll), so such config:

 ```yaml
 varBinds: